 3. Ball Point Pins

-- the thickness of shaft can vary .5 mm to .6 mm
+- thickness of the shaft can vary from .5 mm to .6 mm

 4. Dressmaker Pins